-- Non linear energy functions: - If the function is convex, we can get to a critical point that is the global minimum. - In general, we can only find a local optimum (or critical point). - Need a good initialization - Newton optimization: - 2nd order Taylor expansions (Hessian matrix, gradient) - Iteratively solve linear problems. - Typically, Hessian matrices are sparse.
-Use conjugate gradients to solve for critical points. - Non-linear conjugate gradients: with line search (faster than simple gradient decent). - LBFGS: Black box-solver, only needs gradient.
+- Non linear energy functions: - If the function is convex, we can get to a critical point that is the global minimum. - In general, we can only find a local optimum (or critical point). - Frequently used techniques are: - Newton optimization: - Iteratively compute 2nd order Taylor expansions (Hessian matrix, gradient) and solve linear problems. - Typically, Hessian matrices are sparse.
+Use conjugate gradients to solve for critical points. - Variants Quasi Newton: Gauss-Newton, (L)BFGS - Non-linear conjugate gradients with line search. - In any case, we need a good initialization.